Below you’ll find step by step instructions on how to build the dual desk setup we use as our workstation in our RV.

 Therefore, with these layout desires in mind and the knowledge that after a lot of research, we were leaning toward the Keystone brand, we went shopping.
 I had told Barrett not to fall in love with anything new because we were shopping for an old rig.
 We were just going to Camping World to look at some and get a better idea of what model numbers we liked.
 I didn’t want to pay for the drive off the lot gap, but when we walked in one particular rig with big back window, two counters, a kitchen island, and a little bit of a bigger fridge, we were in love, and then we found out this particular model was brand new.
 There were no older models of it.
 I knew at that moment that we were going to be buying new after all.

 So I’ll fast forward here.
-Before we knew it, our RV journey had begun!
+Before we knew it, our life in an RV journey had begun!

 Our first day arriving anywhere with the rig was at a Jellystone Park in Williamsport, MD.
 The next day, Barrett was going to be gone all day, and I had one day to unpack every box and get everything into its proper place so that we could host our first family potluck that evening.
 We decided to keep the couch in place until after the potluck, so people had an extra place to sit.

 The next morning, I wish I had been able to video the removal process because it was hilarious, but I was needed to help with actually removing the couch.
 Eventually, we got the giant couch out of our tiny RV door, in the middle of a Jellystone Park.
 I like to think Barrett, and I provided the entertainment for the few cabin campers in our area that day.
 After a bit of cursing and frustration, we finally got the thing into the truck and headed to our storage unit.
 Barrett’s Dad wisely decided to meet us there, instead of at the campground.
 He helped us get the couch all wrapped up and into storage.
 So whoever buys this baby later someday will get a beautiful brand new couch with it!